Cinnamon For Babies: Safety, Benefits, And Ways To Feed It

 2. Is cinnamon good for teething babies?

 Cinnamon has anti-inflammatory properties that help in reducing inflammation.
-This property of cinnamon can prove useful while your baby is teething as teething makes gums swell due to inflammation.
-However, there are no clinical indications that support the use of cinnamon during teething.
+This property of cinnamon can prove useful during your baby’s teething, as teething makes gums swell due to inflammation.
+Nevertheless, no clinical indications support the use of cinnamon during teething.

 3. Can we give cinnamon water to babies?